modernxmpp/modernxmpp/docs/projects/auth.md

 **Updates**

 - **June 2022:** The project is just getting started!
-The primary source for updates will be [Prosody's blog](https://blog.prosody.im/).
+The primary source for updates will be [Prosody's blog](https://blog.prosody.im/modern-xmpp-auth/).
+- **August 2022:** The first milestone has been completed - support for per-session [roles and dynamic permissions in Prosody](https://blog.prosody.im/role-auth/)..

 <div style="display:flex; flex-direction: column;">
   <div>